CS Engineering Gyan

 Paging divides memory into fixed-size pages and frames.
 A page table maps pages to frames, eliminating external fragmentation.

-aging is a memory management technique used to store and access data efficiently.
+Paging is a memory management technique used to store and access data efficiently.
 It allows a process to be divided into smaller parts so that memory can be used in a flexible way.
 In paging, memory is divided into two parts:

 Each page has the same size as a frame.